samuelhbne/proxy-xray/README.md

 ### NOTE 1

 - Please replace "mydomain.duckdns.org" with the Xray server domain you want to connect
-- Please replace 2080 (-p 2080:1080, -p 2080:1080/udp) with the port number you set for SOCKS5 proxy TCP listerning.
+- (optional) Please replace 2080 (-p 2080:1080, -p 2080:1080/udp) with the port number you set for SOCKS5 proxy TCP listerning.
-- Please replace 8223 (-p 8223:8123) with the port number you set for HTTP proxy TCP listerning.
+- (optional) Please replace 8223 (-p 8223:8123) with the port number you set for HTTP proxy TCP listerning.
-- Please replace 65353 (-p 65353:53/udp) with the port number you set for DNS UDP listerning.
+- (optional) Please replace 65353 (-p 65353:53/udp) with the port number you set for DNS UDP listerning.
 - Please replace "myid" with the id string or standard UUID (like "MyMobile or "b77af52c-2a93-4b3e-8538-f9f91114ba00") you set for Xray server access.

 ### NOTE 2